Type to search

 Recording from your laptop’s built-in microphone may work in non-professional settings, but it simply won’t do if you want to produce good quality audio.
 Too often, these microphones pick up too much background noise and make your voice sound fuzzy or muted.
 They can also pick up static and air popping sounds because they normally have no wind filter.
 It goes without saying that recording music or videos on your built-in mic could spell disaster.

 Which brings us to the point of this guide — if you want to enhance your audio output quality without wasting too much time on learning how to set up an entire sound system, worry not.
-USB microphones are perfect because all you have to do is plug the USB cables into your computer, cellphone, or iPad, and you’re done.
+Universal Serial Bus or USB microphones are perfect because all you have to do is plug the USB cables into your computer, cellphone, or iPad, and you’re done.

 The ease and utility of USB mics have made them more popular than ever, especially among individual content creators, so it’s no surprise that they are everywhere.
 Take a look at our guide on the best USB microphones to find out which of these are worth investing in.